A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-We performed an ablation study to determine how the number of hyper-parameters can affect the RW-MAML algorithm's performance.
-To that extent, we tested the RW-MAML algorithm's performance using a different number of clusters in a 5-way 5-shot 90\% OOD FashionMNIST Setting.
+We perform an ablation study to determine how the number of hyper-parameters and meta-validation sets' size can affect the \sysname{} algorithm's performance.
+To that extent, we evaluate the \sysname{} algorithm's performance using a different number of clusters in a 5-way 5-shot 90\% FashionMNIST OOD setting.
 Figure~\ref{fig:cluster_ablation} shows test accuracies versus different numbers of clusters.
 We observed the best performance when the cluster count is 200.
-From the figure~\ref{fig:cluster_ablation}, it is evident that the test accuracy decreases with an increase in the number of hyper-parameter values that need to be determined.
-Contrarily using a tiny number of clusters will also decrease the performance due to decreased clustering efficiency.
-We used an optimal cluster count of 200.
+From Figure~(\ref{fig:cluster_ablation}), it is evident that the test accuracy decreases with an increase in the number of clusters that need to be determined.
+Contrarily, using a tiny number of clusters will also decrease the performance due to decreased clustering efficiency.
+We used 200 clusters for all our experiments.
+We also evaluate \sysname{} algorithm's performance using different sizes of the meta-validation set in 5-way 3-shot (5-shot) 30\% SVHN OOD setting.
+Figure~(\ref{fig:validation_set}) shows that \sysname{} algorithm performs well even when the meta-validation set size is tiny(i.e., 1\% of meta-training set).